Esri/hub.js/docs/src/guides/classes/projects.md

 ### In an Application

-We expect that most applications will leverage the `HubProjectManager` class, instantiated as needed with `IArcGISContext` from the application's `ArcGISContextManager.context`.
+We expect that most applications will leverage the `HubProject` class, instantiated as needed with `IArcGISContext` from the application's `ArcGISContextManager.context`.
 The following example shows this pattern using Ember.js, but it would be generally the same in React etc.

 ### Ember.js Example